Arial-Controlite/ControLite/readme.md

 # ControLite

 This project is yet another light-weighted approach to control _gadgets_ via the [Buttplug](https://github.com/buttplugio/buttplug) library.
-It is designed for _gadgets_ users who are dread of the dull modes provided by the vendors.
+It is designed for _gadgets_ users who are bored by the dull modes provided by the vendors.

 ## Features